CRAlpha/react-native-wkwebview/README.md

 ### Contribute

 We battle test this component against our app.
-However, we haven't use all the props so if something does not work as expected, please open a issue or PR.
+However, we haven't use all the props so if something does not work as expected, please open an issue or PR.